- It can be hard to look different than everyone else.

 How do other people’s reactions to my facial difference affect my self-esteem?

 Teens with facial differences may often have trouble dealing with people who stare, question, or make comments about their appearance.
-Anyone (with or without a facial difference) often feels uncomfortable if they are being stared at.
+Most people (with or without a facial difference) feel uncomfortable if they are being stared at.
 These situations can make it difficult to meet new people, make friends, try out for sports teams, join clubs, and even apply for a job.
 It’s hard to have pride and confidence if you feel like most social interactions leave you feeling bad about yourself.
 It’s important to understand that you have the power to answer questions or respond to comments with confidence, and not let another person’s words or stares lower your self-esteem.

 Should I take it personally when other people stare or ask questions about my facial difference?